themesberg/flowbite/content/getting-started/quickstart.md

 <script src="../path/to/flowbite/dist/flowbite.min.js"></script>
 ```

+Learn more about the Flowbite JavaScript API and functionalities in the [JavaScript section](https://flowbite.com/docs/getting-started/javascript/).

 ### Include via CDN

 The quickest way to get started working with FlowBite is to simply include the CSS and JavaScript into your project via CDN.